sonic-net/SONiC/doc/BGP/BGP-supress-fib-pending.md

 - Provide an end to end ASIC hardware to BGP route programming feedback mechanism
 - BGP must not advertise routes which aren't yet offloaded if this feature is enabled
-- Connected and statically configured routes do not respect offload status
 - MPLS, VNET routes are out of scope of this document
 - Both BGP suppression as well as feedback channel are optional and by disabled default
 - The above configuration can be applied only at startup and cannot be changed while system is running